How to Convert Office Files to Google Docs on Your Chromebook

 How to Upload Office Documents

-- Click the Upload button atop the left-side menu.
+6. In Google Drive, click the New button atop the left-side menu.

-- Select the files you want to upload to Google Drive from the Chromebook's local drive.
+8. Select the files you want to upload to Google Drive from the Chromebook's local drive.
+Hold command to select a second file.9.
+Click Open.

 The files upload in a pop-up drawer where you can track their progress from "Uploading" to "Converted".